AMWA-TV/bcp-003/security-proposal.md

 - Specification of the mDNS/DNS record advertisements used to advertise the authentication server.

-<-- ToDo - Is this future work to be performed in a later phase, or is this future work
-that needs to be complete prior to publication of this document? -->
+> TODO: Is this future work to be performed in a later phase, or is this future work that needs to be complete prior to publication of this document?

 ## Summary